vibeus/vibe-website/content/blog/8-benefits-of-daily-stand-up-meetings/index.md

 ---
-title: "8 Benefits of Daily Stand-up Meetings"
+title: 8 Benefits of Daily Stand-up Meetings
 slug: 8-benefits-of-daily-stand-up-meetings
 author: Megan Snyder
-date: 2020-05-05
+date: '2020-05-05'
-tags: ["meetings", "stand-up", "huddle"]
+tags:
+- huddle
+- meetings
+- stand-up
 draft: false
 isfeatured: false
 description: Create a culture of success and more cohesive teams using an agile style daily standup meeting.
-summary: If your goal is to create a culture of success in an agile workplace, read on to learn how this daily check-in leads to a more cohesive team.
 ---

 Stand-up meetings are one of the best and most effective ways to motivate a high-performing team.
 The concept is pretty simple: it’s a brief team meeting, held every day, to cover key aspects of ongoing projects.
 And regular stand-up meetings could mean fewer meetings overall—win!
 So if your goal is to create a culture of success in an agile workplace, read on to learn how this daily check-in could lead to a more cohesive team.

 ## 1. Saves time with fewer meetings

 We knew you liked the sound of fewer meetings, and it’s true: scheduling a focused 15- to 20-minute meeting every day keeps your team current on every person’s progress, as well as anything that’s holding them up.
 This saves time in the long run because if everyone is up to speed on the other parts of the project, there’s no need for extra meetings.

 ## 2. Strengthens the team’s concept of common goals

 It’s easy to get wrapped up in your own tasks and lose sight of what your co-workers are doing all day, especially if you’re part of a distributed team.
 With a daily sync, team members are regularly reminded of what they’re working on as a group and can improve their workflows to meet shared goals.

 ## 3. Reduces roadblocks